js302/ReStore/README.md

 - Set the global default storage in the "Global Default Storage" dropdown
 - Select storage per watched directory in each directory's storage dropdown
 - Use "Apply Current Global Storage to All Paths" to quickly set all directories
-- Configure system backup storage separately for programs, environment, and settings (coming soon)
+- Configure system backup storage separately for programs, environment, and settings

 ### Application Behavior Settings